johnnyw66/cookie_session/README.md

 ### It is imperative you are not running your Chrome browser in the background at the very start of running this script!

-If you leave this script running - you will get instant notifications of any opportunities offered to you as soon as management place them on their staff management system.

-This is usually 20 to 30 minutes before any push/email notifications.
+If you leave this script running - you will get instant notifications of any opportunities offered to you as soon as management place them on their staff management system, usually 20 to 30 minutes before any push/email notifications.

 The Python script can be modified to also claim opportunities.